Ryan Sutter: Other

 Ryan Sutter was a competitor on season 9 of American Ninja Warrior.
 In the Denver Qualifiers, he failed on the third obstacle, the Bouncing Spider, and did not qualify for the Denver Finals.

 Personal life

 As of 2020, the Sutters live in Avon, Colorado.
-Ryan Sutter worked for several years as Vail, Colorado firefighter, and in February 2020 joined the Denver Fire Department.
-The Sutters had son Maxwell Alston on July 26, 2007 and a daughter, Blakesley Grace on April 3, 2009.
+Ryan Sutter worked for several years as a Vail, Colorado firefighter, and in February 2020 joined the Denver Fire Department.
+The Sutters had son Maxwell Alston on July 26, 2007, and a daughter, Blakesley Grace on April 3, 2009.

 On June 10, 2011, Ryan and Trista Sutter appeared in a Hands Only CPR public service announcement for the American Heart Association and the Ad Council.